 Robert Sarver says he's selling the Suns and Mercury after NBA suspended him for racist slurs, hostile behavior

-Robert Sarver says he's selling the Suns and Mercury after NBA suspended him for racist slurs, hostile behaviorget the free app

 Robert Sarver says he has started the process of selling the Phoenix Suns and Phoenix Mercury, a move that comes only eight days after he was suspended by the NBA over workplace misconduct including racist speech and hostile behavior toward employees.